hnikoo/mlpManifold/README.md

 <p align="center">
   <img "Original 2D space of data with sinusoid manifold." src="frames/0.png" />
 </p>

 # Training Model
-Idefine a very simple mlp model with 2 layers.The non linearity of middle layer are rectified linear and last layer is sigmoid for binnary classification.I train the model by minimizing the cross-entropy of last layer and labels.
-During training we after each epoch we get the last layer representaion of model as the new manifold of data.
+Idefine a very simple mlp model with 2 layers.The non linearity of middle layer are rectified linear and last layer is sigmoid for binary classification.I train the model by minimizing the cross-entropy of last layer and labels.
+During training we after each epoch we get the last layer representation of model as the new manifold of data.
 Later I visualize these representations later.

 ``` python
 def mlp_model():
     # define mlp model